peterhry/peterhrynkow.com/_drafts/component-api.md

 } />
 ```

 What approach is best?
-Again, It depends.
-Does you component prioritize consistency or flexibility.
+Again, It depends whether your component library prioritizes consistency or flexibility.

 #### Consistency